openjdk/jdk/doc/hotspot-style.md

 The use of the File System library is forbidden.
 HotSpot doesn't do very much with files, and already has adequate mechanisms for its needs.
-Rewriting in terms of this new library would not be a good use of resources.
-Having a mix of the existing usage and uses of this new library would just be confusing.
+Rewriting in terms of this new library doesn't provide any obviously significant benefits.
+Having a mix of the existing usage and uses of this new library would be confusing.

 [n4100](http://wg21.link/n4100)
 [p0218r0](http://wg21.link/p0218r0)